khandy21yo/btran/README.md

 This is a VAX Basic (and Basic+2) to C++ Translator.

 Is is NOT a compiler.
-It is meant to be used as a tool to convert Basic Code to C++, which will thereafter be maintained as C++ code.
+It is meant to be used as a tool to help convert Basic Code into C++, which will thereafter be maintained as C++ code.

 Thiis project starteid many years ago to aid me in converting code from VMS and RSTS/E into something that would run under Linux.
 Several programs from the